-The Salt Lake Area Board of Control has set up Vocational Scholarships for high school graduates.
-There is one scholarship available to be awarded each year to a worthy student in each of the high schools of the state.
+There are eleven vocational scholarships awarded each year, one each to be awarded to a graduating senior from either East, West, South, Granite, Jordan, Murray, Tooele, Bingham, Cyprus, Park City or Davis High schools.
 These scholarships cover only the tuition and fees for one school year.
 They are awarded upon the recommendation of the principal, counselor or teachers at the respective schools.
-The student can be either a boy or girl and must have had some training in either industrial arts; home economics or business; must be capable of learning a skilled trade; and must have a scholarship average of at least "C".
+The student can be either a boy or girl and must have had some training in either industrial arts, home economics or business; must be capable of learning a skilled trade; and must have a scholarship average of at least "C".